ValveSoftware/steam-audio/unity/doc/settings.rst

 TAN Max Sources
     Overrides the value of **Real Time Max Sources** when **Reflection Effect Type** is set to **TrueAudio Next**.

+Enable Validation
+    If checked, Steam Audio will perform several extra validation checks while doing any processing.
+Note that this will significantly increase CPU usage, since Steam Audio will check all input and output buffers, as well as most function parameters for invalid values.
+Use this only when trying to diagnose issues.

 .. |reg|    unicode:: U+000AE ..
 REGISTERED SIGN
 .. |tm|     unicode:: U+2122  ..
 TRADE MARK SIGN